-Every quarter, with the exception of the fourth quarter, we organise an earnings conference call with live audio webcast to brief shareholders, the investment community and the media on our financial performance as well as key business and corporate developments.
-For the fourth quarter, we host a face-to-face briefing for both analysts and the media, with live audio webcast.
+Every quarter, except for the fourth quarter, we organise an earnings conference call with a live audio webcast to brief shareholders, the investment community and the media on our financial performance as well as key business and corporate developments.
+For the fourth quarter, we host a face-to-face briefing for both analysts and the media, with a live audio webcast.
 An on-demand audio webcast is made available on our website on the same day of each earnings conference call and briefing.

-We also participate in investor conferences twice a year to meet with investors who are interested to know more about our business.
-From time to time, we may receive queries through emails or requests from key institutional investors to meet with senior management on specific matters.
+We also participate in investor conferences locally and overseas on a regular basis to meet with investors who are interested to know more about our business.
+We also respond to email requests from key institutional investors to meet with senior management on specific matters and queries about our business.